 Born and raised in Sacramento, Lynne attended the University of California, Davis earning a bachelor's degree in political science, with minors in human development and religious studies.

 Lynne also has a master of arts in biblical counseling from The Master's College and is a certified counselor with the National Association of Nouthetic Counselors.
-She and her husband David have one son.
+She and her husband David have two children.
 They enjoy family activities, and Lynne enjoys hiking and running in her free time.

 Kendra Kruckenberg joined Board Member Runner's office in August 2013.
 As the Deputy Communications Director she assists with print and electronic communications and serves as a media liaison.